What is Blackboard?

 While your professor may choose to use the optional online grade book feature in Blackboard, your final grade, as recognized by the University, will be reported through MyUSI.
 So, it is advisable to use MyUSI as the source of this information.

 After saving a thread, you can retrieve the thread by going into the forum, choosing “Show All” from the “Display” drop-down menu and clicking the “Go” button.
 The thread(s) you saved will then be listed along with the other postings in the Discussion Board.
 The saved files can be identified by the “draft” tag next to the thread name.
 Click on the link for the saved thread to access it.
 Once you’ve accessed the saved thread, click on the “Modify” button to publish or modify and publish the posting, or click “Remove” to delete it.

 Please be aware that once you’ve saved a thread, you can only publish, modify and publish or remove the thread.
 You cannot modify and save (without publishing) the thread again.

 If you already have a Blackboard account, contact the instructor of the course and inform him/her that you are auditing their course.
 The professor can then add you to the course.
 For security reasons, USI Blackboard Support cannot add users to courses manually.

-If you do not have a USI Blackboard account, contact the Information Technology Help Desk by clicking the Contact Us link at the top right of this page and request a USI username.
+If you do not have a USI Blackboard account, contact the Information Technology Help Desk by clicking the Contact link at the top right of this page and request a USI username.
 Once you have a USI username, please send it, along with your full name, to USI Blackboard Support again by clicking the top right link.
-Bb support will create an account on the system for you and email you when it is ready to go.
+Blackboard support will create an account on the system for you and email you when it is ready to go.